trustoverip/TechArch/CONTRIBUTING.md

    * what would trigger closure of the ticket?
 - Issues that are not commented on for over 90 days, and reviewed to not be relevant will be closed by an editor
+- Please do not hesitate to self assign yourself if you would like to address an issue.

 ## Labels